 However, it was a different story in the Far East.
 Family offices manage smaller pools of cash averaging around US$431 million compared to the global average of US$806 million.
 But Asia’s mega have their managers follow a much more conservative path – a strategy which could actually hurt returns in the future.

-According to Dominic Samuelson, the chief executive at Campden Wealth which provides services for family offices, a trend globally for the past few years was to risk more to get more returns.
-However, he added that it has been completely the opposite in Asia.
+According to Dominic Samuelson, chief executive at Campden Wealth, a global trend for the past few years was to risk more to get greater returns.
+He said that it’s completely the opposite in Asia though.

 Investment behavior is moving away from the traditional growth strategy, towards a more balanced and conservative approach in Asia.